 He has an entire character arc about mastering his inner peace, becoming more disciplined, and learning to get along with his brothers.
 And for an anthropomorphic turtle, it's done pretty damn well.

 Josh Pais was Raph's voice and suit actor.
 David Greenaway controlled the animatronic head.
 Kenn Troum was the stunt double.

 Yeah.
 A lot of work went into the 90's turtles.
 They were basically giant puppets.
 You should check out the making of Jim Henson's Dinosaurs.
 Same deal.

 I didn't appreciate Raph when I was a kid.
 My favorite was Leonardo (Brian Toch, voice) because I related to him so much: he was friendly, peaceful, kind, disciplined, deeply spiritual, and under control.
-It wasn't until I grew up that I realized he and I had a lot of shared personality traits (I refer to myself as a priestess of love in my bio because I'm deeply spiritual and completely committed to the Path).
+It wasn't until I grew up that I realized he and I had a lot of shared personality traits.

 But there is something to appreciate in Raphael's character as well.
 He really was well written.

 April O'Neal Was the Only Female Character

 April O'neil (Judith Hoag) was the only female character in the entire ****ing film.
 There was one female teenager in the background . . . and that's about it.

 If you're at all familiar with my articles, I frequently rail off into babbling rants about female representation in films.
 I do this because I'm a woman, so naturally, sexism is one of my largest concerns.

 Of course, I'm still worried about sensible things like abortion rights, equal pay, and domestic violence rates.
 But I love movies a great deal, so I'm going to be passionate about whether or not people like me get to be in them.